kaguya-shinomiya/chika-bot/README.md

 ## Feedback

-If you have any feedback or spot bugs, please raise an issue on GitHub!
-Thanks for checking us out!
+If you have any feedback or spot bugs, please raise an issue on GitHub.